 Fasting blood concentrations of metabolites are used to determine disease risk and treatment outcomes in health care.
-However, daily excursions of metabolites and hormones exemplified by the rise and fall of blood concentrations of glucose, lipids, insulin between meals-are better predictors of disease risk compared with fasting blood values.
-For example, elevated concentrations of blood TGs after meals have a stronger association with CVD risk compared with fasting measurements of TGs (142, 143).
-Similarly, the use of glycated hemoglobin (HbA1c) levels-a read-out of plasma glucose concentrations over months-is well established to predict diabetes risk.
-Over the past 40 y, studies of meal carbohydrate metabolism have focused on utilizing an oral-glucose-tolerance test (OGTT) to assess fed-state glucose metabolism.
+However, daily excursions of metabolites and hormones - exemplified by the rise and fall of blood concentrations of glucose, lipids, insulin between meals - are better predictors of disease risk compared to fasting blood values.
+For example, elevated concentrations of blood triacylglycerols (TAG) after meals have the strongest association with CVD risk compared to fasting measurements of TAG (142, 143).
+Similarly, the use of HbA1c levels - a read-out of plasma glucose levels over months - is well-established to predict diabetes risk.
+Over the past 40 years, studies of meal CHO metabolism have focused on utilizing an oral glucose tolerance test (OGTT) to assess fed-state glucose metabolism.
 The use of an OGTT simplifies test procedures and multiple indices of insulin sensitivity can be calculated (144).
 However, people rarely consume glucose in isolation and interactions exist between the metabolism of many components in mixed meals.
 Thus, although the OGTT is an important tool to understand metabolism, it should not be referred to as a meal test.
-Similarly, to understand TG metabolism, tests should contain mixed amounts of fat, representing more traditional daily food intake.
+Similarly, to understand TAG metabolism, tests should contain mixed amounts of fat, representing more traditional daily food intake.
 New methods have been developed recently using metabolomics to track the processing and fate of dietary nutrients (35, 145).

-Currently, state-of-the-art meal tolerance tests (MTTs) are performed in the morning after a fast of at least 10 h.
+Currently, state-of-the-art meal tolerance tests (MTT) are performed in the morning after a fast of at least 10 hours.
 Blood samples are drawn before and after the MTT as well as intermittently over 4-9 h.
 Longer times are needed to capture the concentrations of metabolites as they return to baseline levels.
-The total energy of the MTT can vary between subjects, so that it is scaled to be a set proportion of the subject's total daily energy needs (145).
-Several factors have been identified that influence the postmeal metabolism of nutrients (Table 1).
+The total energy of the MTT can vary between subjects so that it is scaled to be a set proportion of the subject's total daily energy needs(145).
+Several factors have been identified that influence the post-meal metabolism of nutrients (Table 1).
 These factors should be considered during the development of study designs to decide whether to intentionally control for these variables or not.
-Moving the field of precision nutrition forward will require an understanding of the biology of interindividual variability in response to dietary interventions.
+Moving the field of precision nutrition forward will require an understanding of the biology of inter-individual variability in response to dietary interventions.
 Careful planning and execution of metabolic tests will be required to accomplish this goal (141).

+2.5.
 The influence of sensory nutrition